-Microsoft PowerPoint is a professional tool for making presentations, which has been around for decades.
-It has a number of features that make it a powerful presentation tool.
+Microsoft PowerPoint is a professional tool for making presentations that's been around for decades.
+It's got a number of features that make it a powerful presentation tool.

 In this tutorial, you'll learn about Microsoft PowerPoint's origins and the best version of PowerPoint that fits your needs.
 You'll also discover tutorial resources to start learning how to use its deep toolset.